tesung/NLP/README.md

 ##### Algorithms

-I used SQLite as my connection to the local SQL database; Pandas as my main data processing tool since not a lot of cleaning was required, therefore I opted out of using PySpark; unittest package for unit testing.
-The main character of this project is the user-interactive web-app.
-I built my app using Streamlit.

 I tried both count vectorizer and TFIDF vectorizer as well as LSA and NMF topic modeling.
-In addition, I ran KMeans cluster modeling and plotted an intertia graph to determine how many topics I should be aiming for (I ended up choosing to have 10 topics).
+In addition, I ran KMeans cluster modeling and plotted an inertia graph to determine how many topics I should be aiming for (I ended up choosing to have 10 topics).
 Ultimately, I decdied to go with TFIDF vectorizer and NMF topic modeling as that returned the best topics.
 Count vectorizer + LSA returned topics that did not make as much sense.
-Lastly, I chose to use streamlit to deploy my recommender app.
+Lastly, I used streamlit to deploy my recommender app.

 ##### Tools